Zaro Wines, a story of dedication

 “I have to say that I’m very happy that Izola is the place where we produce our wines.”

 We are still working in both industries, just like we used to.
-But fisheries is more for our personal satisfaction, and we also want to remind visitors of our wine tastings on the sea (with great views of our vineyards) linking back to our former activities on the sea.
+But fishery is more for our personal satisfaction, and we also want to remind visitors of our wine tastings on the sea (with great views of our vineyards) linking back to our former activities on the sea.
 Wine growing is certainly our original and main occupation.

 What advantages does Izola have to offer to wine growers compared to other locations?

-I certainly see a great advantage in that Izola is a seaside town with a pleasant Mediterranean climate.
+I certainly see a great advantage in the fact that Izola is a seaside town with a pleasant Mediterranean climate.
 I would also like to point out the positive energy of the locals, which quickly spreads among our visitors and wine lovers.
 Of course, the biggest advantage are our natural resources, i.e. our twenty hectares of vineyards which are dispersed in terraces of the Izola hinterland, at a position called Pivol, and are only 1km away from the sea.
 At the heart of our work is organic wine production, and this specific micro-location has an incredible impact on the quality of our finished product.

 Although you were born into a wine growing business, we would like to know what personally led you in the direction of wine growing?

 I could have easily made a decision in another direction.
-I did not have this career in my blood as during my teenage years I certainly did not see myself in this sector which traditionally accompanied my family.
+I did not have this career in my blood as during my teenage years I certainly did not see myself in this field which traditionally accompanied my family.
 Wine growing was part of my everyday life and my father wanted me to develop work habits by working in the vineyard in my early youth, which I perhaps at that time did not appreciate quite enough.
 Instead of hanging out at the beach, I had to help at the vineyard, which awakened a certain resistance inside me.
 Only later on, during adolescence, I realised the true value and beauty of this kind of work.

 So it is not as simple as people imagine, as this kind of work requires a great deal of sacrifice...